fossabot/wiki-2/docs/preface/foreword.md

 website that was tailored for the needs of GNU/Linux enthusiasts who were fond of lightweight open-source software and the suckless philosophy.
 The site itself was extremely lightweight and fully responsive.
-It also had a working comments system to showcase that lightweight doesn't necessarily means inconvenient.
+It also had a working comments system to showcase that lightweight doesn't necessarily mean inconvenient.

-I wrote guides on how to replace popular applications with lightweight (even suckless) alternatives that provided similar (if not identical) functionality.
+I wrote guides on how to replace popular applications with lightweight and even suckless alternatives that provided similar if not identical functionality.
 I provided configurations for dwm and was one of the first people to use slstatus in a dwm desktop.

 But that wasn't enough, so I added more guides on how to start Xorg using xinit, and how to boot the Linux kernel on Gentoo without an initrd/initramfs.
 I soon found myself posting a guide on how to build microcode updates directly into the kernel itself for a more minimalist system.
-Along the way, I contributed the first guide on how to correctly setup bumblebee on Gentoo.
+Along the way, I contributed an in-depth guide on how to correctly setup bumblebee on Gentoo.

 Sadly (or luckily I guess), my obsession lead me to start experimenting with the Linux kernel configuration options and how much of them I could disable without